 - When you lose a life, your stats, HP, and MP are completely restored.
-Any disease, rot, or magic contamination is removed.
-Your hunger clock is reset to just short of Full.
-You are randomly teleported away from the location of your death (usually to a safe area) and you retain all of your previous inventory items.
-You lose an entire experience level, but retain your skills progress.
+Most statuses, including maximum HP drain and magic contamination, are removed, and you gain a floor's worth of Zot clock time.
+You are randomly teleported away from the location of your death (prioritizing safe areas) and you retain all of your previous inventory items.
+You then lose an entire experience level, but retain your skills progress.

 - You may have at most two extra lives at a time.
 If you miss gaining an extra life because you already had two, you will gain that life the next time you gain a level with fewer than 2 lives (but you may gain at most one life per level).

 - You may check how many extra lives you have and how many times you have died on the % screen, just below "Spells".

 - If you have less than two lives, pressing E shows how much XP is required for an extra life.

 - You continue gaining extra lives past level 27, at XP totals following the same quadratic progression as levels 14 through 27.

 Felids receive the skills and equipment listed for their background, with these exceptions: